gheorghina/gheorghina.github.io/_posts/2018-01-06-setup-solr-cloud.markdown

  - what other processes happen behind the scenes (services which trigger deletions, exports, you name it)
  - and of course the defined NFR(Non Functional Requirements) for your system either if it is a 5s or 0.5s response time

-Bellow I will describe how you can settup a collection splitted into two shards, replicated on 3 nodes.
+Bellow I will describe how you can setup a collection splitted into two shards, replicated on 3 nodes.

 For a good start, I recommend the official documentation from apache: [Solr Cloud][Solr Cloud]